waldekglaz/100-Days-Of-Code-Password-Generator/README.md

 # 100 Days of Code: The Complete Python Pro Bootcamp for 2022

-This is a solution to the day 3 [Day 3 Challenge: Rock, Paper, Scissors](https://www.udemy.com/course/100-days-of-code/).
+This is a solution to the day 5 [Challenge: Password Generator](https://www.udemy.com/course/100-days-of-code/).

 ## Table of contents